erasmus-without-paper/ewp-specs-api-course-replication/README.md

    include all the courses for every request.

- * Servers MAY cache the response, but if they do, then they MUST do it in a way which will allow the clients to receive all the changes transparently (though with a delay).
+ * Servers MAY cache the response, but if they do, then they MUST do it in a way which will allows the clients to receive all the changes in a standard, predictable way (though with a delay).

    For example, if you want to cache the response for 24 hours, then such cached response MUST also include all courses modified since 24 hours *before* the moment such response was generated.
 Otherwise, the clients would be missing some changes.

 Permissions